thomas0299/thomas0299.github.io/_pages/about.md

 title: "It’s cats that are complicated. 🐈"
 excerpt: "About me"
 author_profile: true
+network_key: about
+network_title: Thomas Adler
+network_category: About
+network_summary: As a network scientist, economist, and programmer, the defining factor in my academic and professional career is the study of complex systems.
+network_highlights:
+  - I received my undergraduate degree in Economics from University College London and have worked for the UK government, the World Bank, and the Fields Institute in Toronto.
+  - I am currently a PhD Candidate in Advanced Computing at Tsinghua University, focusing on network dismantling, brain-inspired AI, and reservoir computing.
+  - I also co-founded the Swiss Students in China Association and I am always looking to meet interesting people who share my passion for networks, complexity, and computation.
 redirect_from:
   - /about/
   - /about.html
 ---

 *People think that mathematics is complicated.
 Mathematics is the simple bit, it’s the stuff we CAN understand.
 It’s cats that are complicated.*
 John Conway